 The financial aspects of the CLD de Québec are quite important.
-The most recent Financial Statement is for the period January 1st to December 31st, 2012 and provides an overall picture of the operations and investment of the CLD, as summarised below (in CAD / $).
+The most recent Financial Statement is for the period January 1st to December 31st, 2012 and provides an overall picture of the operations and investment of the CLD, as summarized below (in CAD / $).

 Revenue (main items):

 - Other items: 350,664

 - Grants to enterprises (social economy and youth): 1,000,000